-Barry Churchill, PGA owner and Lead Instructor of the Ultimate Golf School, has furthered his education.
+Barry Churchill, PGA award winning instructor and owner of the Ultimate Golf School, has furthered his education.
 Barry is certified in “Golf Instruction” by the Professional Golfers Association of America.
 This extra PGA Program requires hours of intense study which very few PGA Menbers ever complete!
 A PGA Professional certified in “Golf Instruction” is more prepared to teach your child.
 In fact, Barry’s only responsibility is teaching golf.
 Other Junior Golf Camps have instructors who have other responsibilities at their facility.
 They are continually thinking of the next tournament they need to organize, or merchandising the pro shop, or worrying about the food and beverage operation.
 The Ultimate Golf School focuses on teaching your child because that’s all we do.

 3)Play On The Course Every Day